iamarcel/second-brain/src/site/notes/3 Resources/Electric Unicycles.md

 # Energy Use
 On my V8S, I use 15-18Wh/km.

-For me, with an online bicycling calculator, I&rsquo;d use about 28 kcal / km which comes out as 32 Wh / km.
-Considering a [7x inefficency](https://sustainability.emory.edu/wp-content/uploads/2018/02/InfoSheet-Energy26FoodProduction.pdf) in food production, you&rsquo;d need about 10 times as much energy to feed yourself for cycling as opposed to riding the EUC.
+For me, with an online bicycling calculator, I’d use about 28 kcal / km which comes out as 32 Wh / km.
+Considering a [7x inefficency](https://sustainability.emory.edu/wp-content/uploads/2018/02/InfoSheet-Energy26FoodProduction.pdf) in food production, you’d need about 10 times as much energy to feed yourself for cycling as opposed to riding the EUC.